Ervin J. Rokke

 Ervin J. Rokke (December 12, 1939 – September 5, 2025) was a lieutenant general and President of Moravian College.
 He was a United States Air Force lieutenant general and president of the National Defense University.
-During the 1980's, as a Brigadier General in the United States Air Force, General Rokke served as the Dean of Faculty at the United States Air Force Academy.
+He graduated from United States Air Force Academy (BS) and Harvard University (MA, PhD).
+During the 1980s, as a Brigadier General in the United States Air Force, General Rokke served as the Dean of Faculty at the United States Air Force Academy.
+He completed his time at Moravian College in the summer of 2006; at the commencement ceremonies that year, he received an honorary doctorate from the college.
+Following retirement from Moravian, the Rokkes relocated to Monument, Colorado.
+Rokke died in Colorado Springs on September 5, 2025, at the age of 85.